Type 1 diabetes: Long-term complications

 In addition to the acute complications of diabetes, long-term hyperglycemia results in damage to the small blood vessels throughout the body.
-This damage tends to manifest particularly in the eyes, nerves, and kidneys causing diabetic retinopathy, diabetic neuropathy, and diabetic nephropathy respectively.
+This damage tends to manifest particularly in the eyes, nerves, and kidneys, causing diabetic retinopathy, diabetic neuropathy, and diabetic nephropathy, respectively.
 In the eyes, prolonged high blood sugar causes the blood vessels in the retina to become fragile.

-People with type 1 diabetes also have increased risk of cardiovascular disease, which is estimated to shorten the life of the average type 1 diabetic by 8–13 years.
+People with type 1 diabetes also have an increased risk of cardiovascular disease, which is estimated to shorten the life of the average type 1 diabetic by 8–13 years.
 Cardiovascular disease as well as neuropathy may have an autoimmune basis, as well.
 Women with type 1 DM have a 40% higher risk of death as compared to men with type 1 DM.

 About 12 percent of people with type 1 diabetes have clinical depression.
-About 6 percent of people with type 1 diabetes also have celiac disease, but in most cases there are no digestive symptoms or are mistakenly attributed to poor control of diabetes, gastroparesis or diabetic neuropathy.
-In most cases, celiac disease is diagnosed after onset of type 1 diabetes.
+About 6 percent of people with type 1 diabetes also have celiac disease, but in most cases there are no digestive symptoms or are mistakenly attributed to poor control of diabetes, gastroparesis, or diabetic neuropathy.
+In most cases, celiac disease is diagnosed after the onset of type 1 diabetes.
 The association of celiac disease with type 1 diabetes increases the risk of complications, such as retinopathy and mortality.
 This association can be explained by shared genetic factors, and inflammation or nutritional deficiencies caused by untreated celiac disease, even if type 1 diabetes is diagnosed first.

 Urinary tract infection

 People with diabetes show an increased rate of urinary tract infection.
-The reason is bladder dysfunction is more common in people with diabetes than people without diabetes due to diabetes nephropathy.
-When present, nephropathy can cause a decrease in bladder sensation, which in turn, can cause increased residual urine, a risk factor for urinary tract infections.
+The reason is that bladder dysfunction is more common in people with diabetes than in people without diabetes due to diabetes nephropathy.
+When present, nephropathy can cause a decrease in bladder sensation, which in turn can cause increased residual urine, a risk factor for urinary tract infections.